 Various examinations are used to diagnose it.
-Sometimes endometriosis nodes can be felt between the bowel and the vagina in the gynaecological examination.
-Endometriosis nodes can be found in the abdomen with an ultrasound examination.
-Sometimes other examinations such as an MRI or even a laparoscopy are needed.
+Sometimes endometriosis nodes can be felt between the bowel and the vagina during a gynaecological examination.
+They may be discovered outside the uterus with an ultrasound.
+Sometimes other examinations such as an MRI or even a laparoscopy, cystoscopy are needed.

 Treatment depends on the location and the severity of the disease.
 As endometriosis nodes are hormone-related, they can be treated with hormones.
 If surgery is required to remove them, this is usually possible with a minimally invasive procedure.
 The type of treatment – medication or surgery – depends on whether the patient wishes to have children.